lunatech-labs/lunatech-competence-center-online/README.md

 - Fonts: helper project containing fonts for the PDF generation

 ## How to run
+- The application can use a PostgreSQL db on Clever Cloud see [config](backend/src/main/resources/application.conf)
 - Configure a PostgreSQL server with the provided [schema](backend/src/main/resources/schema.sql)
   - install PostgreSQL via `brew install postgres`
   - `/usr/local/Cellar/postgresql/<INSERT YOUR POSTGRES VERSION NUMBER (e.g., 9.6.2)>/bin/createuser -s postgres`